titan-studio/coeus/README.md

 return config
 ```

-Running the `main.lua` file should then begin our project.
+Running the `main.lua` file should then run our project.